 TieBam substantiated the extended strength, flexibility, duration and safety of bamboo ties through two series of rigorous testing at the University of Delaware Railroad Engineering and Safety Program.

 TieBam , Inc., a Delaware Corporation, was founded in 2015.
-The company will establish its 100% foreign-owned enterprise in Taiwan.
+In 2018, the Company established its 100% foreign-owned enterprise in Taiwan.
 All necessary business licenses and permits have been issued.

-Each year, US railroads replace more than 20 million wood ties over the 240,000 miles of track across the country.
-At a cost of over $65 per tie plus installation, the railroad industry spends more than $2 billion per year for replacement ties.
-The US accounts for approximately 20% of the worldwide railroad tie market.
-Hence, the global market for wood ties approaches $10 billion per year.
+Each year, railroads need to replace more than 100 million wood ties overdone million miles of track worldwide.
+At a cost of US $65 per tie plus installation, the global rail industry spends over $10 billion dollars per year.

 There is an immense global demand for railroad ties.
 More than 150 countries maintain railroads.
-Many of them are running on outdated and damaged sleepers.
+Many of them are running on outdated and damaged rail ties (sleepers).
 The available supply cannot come close to meeting the demand.

 Following are the key social and environmental impacts TieBam will highlight:

-Each year, just in the US, millions of trees are destroyed to produce crossties, causing environmental damage such as an increased carbon footprint, negative water tables, and soil erosion.
-These trees will take 30 years to regrow
+Each year millions of trees are destroyed to produce crossties, causing environmental damage such as an increased carbon footprint, negative water tables, and soil erosion.
+These trees will take 30 years to regrow.

-To avoid rotting, wood ties are treated with creosote, which contains carcino-gens.
-The EPA has determined that creosote is a probable carcinogenic, and OSHA regulates its handling with strict precautions.
-Creosote also contaminates groundwater and soil.
-TieBam ties are protected by a borate pretreatment and a custom prepared toxic-free resin which impregnates all of the bamboo fibers.
+To avoid rotting, wood ties are treated with creosote, which contain carcinogens.
+Creosote contaminates groundwater and soil.
+TieBam ties are protected by a pretreatment preservative which impregnates all of the bamboo fibers.
 As such, creosote is not required.